spaceexpanse/metaverse/OVP/D3D7Client/README.txt

 To compile the sources of the D3D7 graphics client, you need:

-* The latest Orbiter release (base + SDK packages), available from the download page at the Orbiter site http://orbit.medphys.ucl.ac.uk/
+* The latest SpaceXpanse release (base + SDK packages), available from the download page at the SpaceXpanse site http://orbit.medphys.ucl.ac.uk/

-* The latest Orbiter beta diffs, available under download.orbit.m6.net/betaNG/orbiter_beta.html
+* The latest SpaceXpanse beta diffs, available under download.orbit.m6.net/betaNG/spacexpanse_beta.html

 * A Windows C++ compiler (VC++6 is ok, later should be fine, other compilers may or may not work).